ajoyfuljester/habit-keeper/README.md

 1. read (1)

 # why
-because i saw it. it was bautiful. and then i got angry because it wasn't open source and i want it to run locally if i'm wrong, please tell me somehow, maybe through issues on github also it's very likely that i will copy the design, because it would be very hard to come up with a better one, maybe even impossible
+because i saw it. it was beautiful. and then i got angry because it wasn't open source and i want it to run locally if i'm wrong, please tell me somehow, maybe through issues on github also it's very likely that i will copy the design, because it would be very hard to come up with a better one, maybe even impossible